OpenInternet/saferjourno/content/chapters/chapter-4.en.md

 ## Activities

 The activities below are designed to accompany this training session on safer online research.
 Trainers should feel free to use their own activities as well as to adapt the materials in this guide to best suit the needs of the journalists they are training.
 The number and type of activities selected will depend on the level of knowledge of the trainer as well as the amount of time the trainer has to spend with the participants.
-For those new to training in digital safety, don’t forget to review the section, Training digital security for the first time?, for best practice guidance.
+For those new to training in digital safety, don’t forget to review the [Training digital security for the first time?](#training-journalists-for-the-first-time) section for best practice guidance.

 ### Getting started